Amentotaxus argotaenia

-Amentotaxus argotaenia, the catkin yew, is a species of conifer in the family Taxaceae.
+Amentotaxus argotaenia, the catkin yew, is a species of conifer in the yew family, Taxaceae.
 It is a shrub or a small tree up to 7 m tall.

 Amentotaxus argotaenia var. brevifolia has been described from southern Guizhou and listed separately by IUCN.
 Amentotaxus formosana was previously recognised as a variant of A. argotaenia.

 Distribution

 In mainland China, the species is found in Fujian, southern Gansu, Guangdong, Guangxi, Guizhou, western Hubei, Hunan, Jiangsu, northwestern Jiangxi, central and southeastern Sichuan, southeastern Tibet and southern Zhejiang.
 It also occurs in Taiwan.
 In Hong Kong, it is distributed in Ma On Shan, Tai Mo Shan, Mount Parker, Sunset Peak, Lantau Peak, and Sai Kung Peninsula.
 In the Shing Mun Arboretum, a living specimen is displayed.

 Outside China, it occurs in northern Vietnam.

 Threats

 The status of the species is not good as the growth rate of the plant is slow and its regeneration is infrequent.
 Its seeds are poorly dispersed and predated by rats.

 The declining of the population is also caused by forest clearing and habitat modification.

 The tree's ability to regrow from a stump like other yews gives it an advantage against overcutting, and has likely already prevented its extirpation from Hong Kong; virtually all specimens surveyed showed evidence of having been felled in the past.